 When measuring up the space you would like to feature a toilet installation, ensure that you take into account the size and width of the pan and cistern, including its projection from the wall and the overall size of you or your family using it, to make sure that nobody is going to have to put their legs up on the bath in order to make use of the toilet.

 With all this in mind, it’s now time to tackle the different types of toilet on the market.

 Different Toilet Types

-For a more contemporary look, the versatile curvaceous styling of the Karizma close coupled toilet from Jax Bathrooms makes it a great example of how simple styling and functionality can ooze class in the modern suite.
+For a more contemporary look, the versatile curvaceous styling of the Karizma close coupled toilet from Jax Bathrooms makes it a great example of how simple styling and functionality can exude class in the modern suite.

-Combining the timelessness of traditional grandeur with a contemporary twist, the Thurlestone back to wall unit, pan and cistern is an example of a modern classic done brilliantly, delivering a functional modern design with a subtle period features.
+Combining the timelessness of traditional grandeur with a contemporary twist, the Thurlestone back to wall unit, pan and cistern is an example of a modern classic done brilliantly, delivering a functional contemporary design with a subtle period features.

 Of course, if there's no room in a remodel for a bidet, toilet seats that provide a bidet function are available.
 Other upgrades include soft-closing toilet seats, which ensure the seat always is closed after use and prevent lids from slamming.
 Heated toilet seats are another option that can be added without busting a bathroom budget.

 Taking into consideration all aspects of the toilet design, choosing the right toilet for your space can be made much easier with prior knowledge of each style, size and type on offer, so you can get the perfect look and feel for your installation.